GSEU strengthens visibility across key Geothermal events

 On 8 June, Ignasi Herms (ICGC) represented GSEU at the World Geothermal Congress (WGC) in Calgary, Canada, presenting the latest developments in the European Geological Data Infrastructure (EGDI) and the Pan-European Atlas of Sustainable Geo-Energy Capacities.
 The presentation generated strong interest among attendees and led to valuable discussions on future collaboration and data-sharing opportunities.
 During the poster session, a live demonstration of the EGDI platform showcased GSEU geothermal datasets and functionalities to members of the international geothermal community.

 In parallel, at the European Sustainable Energy Week (EUSEW), taking place during the same week as the WGC, discussions on European geothermal energy developments and cooperation opportunities with Canada highlighted the growing importance of accessible, harmonised geological data for the sector.
-Notably, the opening keynote of the geothermal session recognised the need to build on EuroGeoSurveys' European Geological Data Infrastructure (EGDI) as a single entry point for geothermal data across Europe.
+Notably, the opening keynote delivered by the European Commission's Directorate-General for Energy during the geothermal session organised by the European Geothermal Energy Council (EGEC) recognised the need to build on EuroGeoSurveys' European Geological Data Infrastructure (EGDI) as a single entry point for geothermal data across Europe.
 This high-level recognition reflects the increasing importance of integrated geological data services and reinforces the direction and objectives of the GSEU project.

 Together, these events strengthened the visibility of GSEU within the European and international geothermal community, highlighting the project's contribution to evidence-based policymaking, fostering collaboration, and advancing access to harmonised geological and geothermal data through EGDI.